 Avocado and Wasabi Deviled Spider Eggs By Laura @FamilySpice.com

 These avocado and wasabi deviled eggs look like they could be real spider eggs – cracked effect is a super clever idea.
 If it couldn’t get better, these are one of the most delicious Halloween treats to make, and look impressive on the table.
-These are coloured naturally, with blueberries for the cracked effect and the avocado and wasabi won’t need any extra additives.
+These are colored naturally, with blueberries for the cracked effect and the avocado and wasabi won’t need any extra additives.
 Laura, the creator of this recipe, even offers a pumpkin and ham alternative which is worth a look see.

 Laura posts delicious recipes on her website Family Spice.
 Her content is great, and her recipes really have a homely feel to them.
 You should check out her spider eggs recipe, and while you’re there have a look at the other things she doing.
-She even sells her own award winning cook book!
+She even sells her own award-winning cook book!

 Voodoo Doll Cookies By Lorraine Elliott @NotQuiteNigella.com

 I let out a squeal when I saw these Voodoo Doll cookies, because they’re just fantastic!
 They look so yummy and adorable I had to include them on this list.
 Lorraine includes lots of different design ideas for you to copy or inspire you to create your own!
-Probably my favourite thing about them is that they remind me so much of Sally Stitch, my favourite character from The Nightmare Before Christmas!
+Probably my favorite thing about them is that they remind me so much of Sally Stitch, my favorite character from The Nightmare Before Christmas!
 These make amazing additions to any DIY Halloween treat bag, minus any real needles of course.

 Lorraine Elliott is a foodie who places enthuses on food artistry.
 Her very popular website, Not Quite Nigella, is popular for a reason!
 She post lots of delicious and beautiful recipes for you to have a go at, and I definitely recommend that you do.
 Quick, go check her out!